[EDIT] This post was migrated from my blog from 2011…

 Now all the blocks in the grid look equally dense.
 Magic!

-As long as one picks good PRPs, it is possible to generate any number of different samplings, all with the same good properties.
+As long as one picks a good seedable PRP, it is possible to generate any number of different samplings, all with the same good properties.